-A prime example is this 48K-Mile 1997 Camaro Z28 30th Anniversary Edition listed here on Craigslist in Spring, Texas (Houston) is reported to be a garage-kept, non-smoked-in example.
+A prime example is this 48K-Mile 1997 Camaro Z28 30th Anniversary Edition listed on Craigslist in Spring, Texas (Houston), which is reportedly a garage-kept, non-smoked-in example.
 The only thing we don’t like about this modern edition is the 1990s practice of white-painted wheels, but that’s an easy fix.

-Currently offered for $18,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for all 1997 Camaro Z28s.
+Currently offered for $17,500 (the original ask was $18,000), Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for all 1997 Camaro Z28s.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Z28 here:

 Chevrolet offered their fourth-generation, General Motors F-Body -based Camaro from the 1993 through 2002 model years.
 The fourth generation Camaro offered a modern interpretation of the brand launched in 1967: a sporty rear-wheel-drive, 2+2 in either Coupe or convertible form with a choice of either six- or eight-cylinder power.